Bhu Varaha Swamy temple: Festivals and religious practices

+The temple is under the control of Madhva Brahmins and Iyengars.
+Madhva Brahmins and Sri Vaishnavas do Vedaparaya during pooja.
+The Madhvas specifically recite Gajendra Moksha and Srimushnam Puranam every day.

 Some of the festivals of the temple has been practiced during the Nayak times as indicated by the inscriptions on the walls of the first precinct.
 The inscriptions indicate patronage for the festivals to be conducted during the presence of Sun in 12 zodiac signs during various months of the year.
 The usage of processional vehicles during this occasion is also prescribed.
 The temple follows Pancharatra mode of worship.
 There are two Brahmotsavams celebrated in the temple, one each during the Tamil month of Masi and other during the month of Chittirai (April–May).
 During the first, the festival deity of Bhu Varaha Swamy is taken for seven days around the villages of Srimushnam.
-The chariot festival is a symbol of Hindu - Muslim unity in the region, with the flag of the temple chariot offered by the local Muslims.
+The chariot festival is a symbol of Hindu–Muslim unity in the region, with the flag of the temple chariot offered by the local Muslims.
 They also accept the offerings from the festival deity and present it to Allah in the mosques.
 The Muslim devotees thank Allah to have brought Bhu Varaha Swamy to their place.
 The other festivals are Sri Jayanti Utsavam during Aavani, Navaratri, Vijayadashami, Deepavali and Makara Sankranti.
 The temple is one of the few temples where Muslims are allowed to worship till the Ardha Mandapam.